Covid cases drop below 19,000 - but health chiefs sounds warning bells

 There are 18,833 community cases of Covid-19 in the community today - a decrease in daily cases from recent days above 20,000.

-But health chiefs have sounded the warning bell over fears people are not reporting postiive results from rapid antigen tests - and say that coule be the reason for the apparent dip in numbers.
+But health chiefs have sounded the warning bell over fears people are not reporting positive results from rapid antigen tests - and say that could be the reason for the apparent dip in numbers.

 There are 10 people in ICU among almost 600 people being treated in hospital.